Dallinger/Griduniverse/README.md

 Number of rows for the grid.
 Default is 25.

+### window_columns

+Number of columns for the window through which the player views the grid.
+Default is 25.

+### window_rows

+Number of columns for the window through which the player views the grid.
+Default is 25.

 ### block_size

 Size of each side of a block in the grid, in pixels.
 Defaults to 10.